BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 ### Build Python

-As mentioned above, if you want to call the python api or python module through the pre-built installation package, and you can not install python3.9 through the package manager, you need to compile from source:
+As mentioned above, if you want to call the python api or python module through the pre-built installation package, and are unable to install python3.9 through the package manager, you need to compile from source:

 ```Shell
 cd /opt